mayankbaluni/mayankbaluni/README.md

 ### 💡 Expertise

 - **Product-Led Growth & SAAS/B2B:** Deep understanding of customer needs, specializing in sectors like Education, Travel, Finance, Sports, Gaming, and E-commerce.
+- Expertise in Mobile Application Lifecycle Management: Proficient in overseeing the entire lifecycle of mobile applications, including the development of cross-platform solutions.
+My focus is on crafting user-centric designs, ensuring that each application not only meets but exceeds user expectations in functionality and ease of use.
+My approach integrates advanced methodologies to ensure seamless performance across various platforms, maintaining a strong commitment to delivering high-quality, intuitive, and accessible mobile experiences.
 - **Professional Cloud Architect:** Expertise in cloud solutions for business efficiency and growth.
 - **Cross-Functional Leadership:** Skilled in managing complex IT projects with teams across multiple geographies, focusing on creating scalable, impactful solutions.